Sala suffered carbon monoxide poisoning before plane crash, report says

 The AAIB said the gas can “reduce or inhibit a pilot’s ability to fly an aircraft depending on the level of that exposure”.

-Sala, who was 28, signed for Cardiff from French club Nantes for £15million on January 18.
+The Argentinian, who was 28, signed for Cardiff City from French club Nantes for £15million on January 18.

-Mr Ibbotson, 59, of Crowle, Lincolnshire flew Sala from Cardiff to Nantes in a Piper Malibu aircraft the following day.

 The return flight – which crashed in the Channel – was on January 21.